Singapore Permanent Residence (PR) Schemes

 Singapore, with its clean and green environment, low crime rate, high standard of living, political stability and perpetual growth opportunities has lured many foreigners to seek Permanent Residence (PR) status in the city state.
 There are various schemes which a foreigner may successfully qualify for a PR status in Singapore.

 A PR status opens many doors in Singapore.
 Apart from the privilege to freely move in and out of Singapore and the freedom to switch employers, you can also invest freely, secure admission into subsidized government educational institution, as well as gain financial benefits through employer’s contributions to your pension funds.
-The following is an overview of the PR schemes:
+The following is an overview of the PR schemes and PR application factors:

 Foreign Artistic Talent Scheme